 Electrolysis - Electrolysis is the permanent removal of hair by using an electrified needle (AC or DC) that is inserted into the hair follicle.
 Electrolysis introduces electrical current into the body, which may cause oversensing.
 Evaluate any possible risks associated with oversensing with the patient's medical condition.
-To avoid or mitigate the effects of oversensing, if appropriate for the patient, initiate asynchronous pacing by implementing one of the following precautions:
+To avoid or mitigate the effects of oversensing, consider the following precautions:

-- Initiate the magnet mode (asynchronous pacing) by placing a magnet over the device. - Program the device to an asynchronous pacing mode (for example, DOO).

-After completing electrolysis, remove the magnet or restore device parameters.
+- Suspend tachyarrhythmia detection by using a magnet or a programmer.
+After completing electrolysis, remove the magnet or restore device parameters. - If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
+After completing electrolysis, restore device parameters.